JeffVi/DX-Tarots/README.md

 A set of deluxe spectrals was created, they have a set chance to replace a spectral card when a spectral card is created

+### New Booster packs

+A set of deluxe boosters was created, they have a set chance to replace a booster pack in shop

 ### Edition on planet cards

 Planet cards may have editions.
 Using a planet card with an edition will apply the edition's effect on the leveled up hand.